Monetising the Independent Creative Process

 Blauw Films

-There are so many people who want to make a film, animation or game.
+There are many people who want to make a film, animation or game.

 But there is only a tiny percentage of those people who actually get through pre-production.
 Let’s focus on filmmaking for example.

 Then look at your resources.
 Your network, your access.
-Do you know who you can count on to realise your vision?
+Do you know who you can count on to realize your vision?

 I believe your project is built on a wonderful idea.